shubham1112-03/Decentralized-Password-Manager/UML_Diagram_Descriptions.md

 ### 1. Class Diagram

-The Class Diagram models the static structure of the system, including its classes, their attributes, methods, and the relationships between them.
+**Explanation:** The Class Diagram models the static structure of the system.
+It shows the key classes (like data entities, components, and services), their attributes (data fields), their methods (functions), and the relationships between them (e.g., a User has many Credentials).

 - **User (Firebase Auth)**
   - **Description:** Represents an authenticated user account managed by Firebase.